Westray: History

-Westray constituted a major family estate during the saga period.
-Largescale excavations of Viking-Norse period sites have been undertaken at Tuquoy, Quoygrew and Langskaill in recent years.
+Westray constituted a major family estate during the saga period of the 10th - 11th centuries.
+Largescale excavations of Norse period sites have been undertaken at Tuquoy, Quoygrew and Langskaill in recent years.
 Each of these was the site of a Viking-Norse settlement.
-Tuquoy has remains of a longhouse, a large rectangular building, and a kitchen midden (refuse dump).
-Quoygrew (Scheduled Monument SM13504) has the remains of a longhouse dating from 1100AD.
-This was used continuously until the early 20th century.
+Tuquoy has remains of a longhouse, a large rectangular building, and a midden (refuse dump).
+Quoygrew (Scheduled Monument SM13504) has the remains of a longhouse dating from 1100AD, used continuously until the early 20th century.
 Langskaill appears to have been an Iron Age settlement in use from 500 BC to the 14th century.
 An underground chamber was discovered in Langskaill farm in 1965.
 The investigation appears to indicate the abrupt disappearance of the pre-Norse culture, indicating an invasion by force by the Vikings.
-The Viking-Norse invaders built a large high-status settlement over the site of the earlier settlement.
+The Norse invaders built a large high-status settlement over the site of the earlier settlement.

 It was at Noltland on Westray too, that one of the most impressive castles in Orkney, and indeed the Northern Isles, was built, Noltland Castle.
 The castle was commissioned in the 1560s by Gilbert Balfour, who probably played the leading role in the murder of Lord Darnley, consort of Mary, Queen of Scots.
 Balfour married Margaret Bothwell, the sister of Adam Bothwell, Bishop of Orkney who endowed him with Westray, when it was episcopal property.
-The Castle is situated above the Bay of Pierowall, was built in the 1560s.
+The castle situated above the Bay of Pierowall, was built in the 1560s.
 It is notable for an unusually large spiral staircase, "second only to Fyvie Castle, while its triple tiers of gunloops are without parallel in Scotland, if not Europe".
 However, Balfour was executed by the Swedes before he could use it.

 Other attractions include the Romanesque Cross Kirk and the Castle O'Burrian sea stack once used as a hermitage.
 Noup Head Lighthouse was constructed in 1898.